MicroStrategy/rest-api-docs/docs/common-workflows/manage-runtime-objects/update-a-runtime.md

 ---
-title: Workflow Sample - Update a Runtime
+title: Workflow sample - Update a runtime
-sidebar_label: Update a Runtime
+sidebar_label: Update a runtime
 description: This workflow sample demonstrates how to update an existing runtime object through the REST API.
 ---